medialab/aime-core/presentation.md

 For the Ghost blog's data.

-Plus, we needed custom features, so we forked.
+Plus, we needed custom features, so we forked Ghost.

-The developers left, and now it restarted on its own ~127 times within 3 months...
+The developers left, and Ghost restarted on its own ~127 times in production since October 2014

 ===

 ### A Microsoft Access Database

 Not on this project...

+But on a History of Economy one called RICARDO.

-A story I might tell at #DH2016 called RICARDO.
+I might tell this story at #DH2016 in July 2016.

 ===